-The Columbus School of Law at The Catholic University of America is proud to offer the CUA Law Advantage Mentor Program.
+The Columbus School of Law at The Catholic University of America is proud to offer the Catholic Law Advantage Mentor Program.
 The program connects Catholic Law students with graduates who will act as a source of assistance and counsel throughout their law school experience.
 Mentors share general or expert knowledge, provide real-world insight into the practice of law, guide students in defining and embracing their role as a future lawyer, and serve as role models in dealing with clients, colleagues, the courts, and the community.

 How it Works

 Students are matched with an alumni mentor, taking into consideration practice area and geographical preference.
 Mentors are asked to connect with students soon after having been matched.
 Mentors will remain committed to their student mentees throughout the duration of the student’s time at Catholic Law.

 To participate in the Catholic Law Advantage Mentor Program, simply complete the appropriate form (students use the mentee application form and alumni use the mentor application form).
 If you have questions, please contact the Office of Alumni Relations at (202) 319-5670 or firstname.lastname@example.org.

 Students who wish to be paired with an Alumni Advisor (i.e. to participate in a mock interview, learn about a judicial clerkship or speak with an alum regarding a practice area), please contact the Office of Career & Professional Development at (202) 319-5132 or email@example.com.